exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

     @Place("Second")
     private String field2;
 ```
 You can combine both ways.
-If you have a nested class and some "outside" members claiming a  place in the same section, the members from the nested class will come first.
+If you have a nested class, and some "outside" members claiming a  place in the same section, the members from the nested class will come first.

 You can easily fancy the situation when an in-dialog container lays within a dialog layout section (e.g., a `@Tabs` container within a tab of the tabbed layout).
-In this situation, the value of `@Place("...")` is resolved to the title of either the layout tab or the in-dialog container tab, whatever is the first match.
+In this situation, the value of `@Place("...")` is resolved to the title of either the layout tab, or the in-dialog container tab, whatever is the first match.
 That is why you would want to give unique titles to all of your containers.

 However, there's a way to specify the precise "path" to the container.
 Type it as a slash-delimited "pseudo-path by titles", e.g., `@Place("My layout section title/My in-dialog section title")`.
 Any number of "nested" titles is supported.

 ## Ordering widgets

-Widgets created upon class fields are placed in dialogs in the order they appear in the source class.
-When a class extends another class that also contains widgets, the ancestral ones are placed before the child ones.
+Widgets created upon class fields are placed in dialogs in the same order as they appear in the source class.
+When a class extends another class that contains more widgets, the ancestral ones are placed before the child ones.

-If there are widgets build upon both class fields and methods, the field-based ones come first.
+If there are widgets built upon both class fields and methods, the field-based ones come first.

 This behavior can be altered in two ways.
 First is the usage or *ranking* property of `@DialogField`.
-Ranking can equal to an integer value, no matter negative or positive.
-Fields with smaller ranking come first.
-Rankings persist across the superclass - child class relation and can be used in "insert" fields from a subclass in between fields of a superclass.
+Ranking is an integer value, no matter negative or positive.
+Fields with smaller rankings come first.
+Rankings persist across
+the superclass - child class relation and can be used to "insert" fields from a subclass in between fields of a
+superclass.

 In some respects using *rankings* is not quite convenient.
 That is why there is another mechanism, You can attach `@Place(before = @ClassMember("anotherFieldName"))` or `@Place(after = @ClassMember(source = Another.class, value "anotherFieldName"))` to the field or method you want to be precisely placed.

 The *before* and *after* parameters accept a `@ClassMember` argument.
-In its turn, the `@ClassMember` can contain the name of a relative field/method and optionally a reference to a class this fields originates from.
-When no class reference specified, the current class is assumed.
+In its turn, the `@ClassMember` can contain the
+name of a relative field/method and optionally a reference to a class.
+When no class reference is specified, the current one is assumed.

 In the following sample you see the way to move a method from a subclass before field from a superclass and then the field from the same subclass before the former: